Table of Contents

 Soft-keyboard on agent service staff console

-Remote Control Customer desktop from mobile devices
+Remote Control Client desktop from mobile devices

 Gestures simulating mouse operations break the barriers in using small screen devices

 The agent service staff console on mobile devices, either iOS and Android, are with the following gestures supported.
-It breaks the barriers of small screen device and empowers agent to control customer desktop even on his own small screen mobile device.
+It breaks the barriers of small screen device and empowers agent to control client desktop even on his own small screen mobile device.

 • “1 finger moves” means MOUSE MOVE